- Last Updated: 04 April 2022

 At a glance

-If you make a profit (a 'gain') when you sell your own home, that gain is tax-free if you can meet all the conditions to claim CGT Private Residence Relief (PRR).
+If you make a profit (a 'gain') when you sell your own home, that gain is tax-free if you can meet all the conditions to claim full CGT Private Residence Relief (PRR).

-This relief can be very straightforward if you: own one home at a time and have the required evidence to show that you meet all the qualifying conditions.
+This relief can be very straightforward if you own one home at a time and have the required evidence to show that you meet all the qualifying conditions.

 A claim for relief can be complicated if you own multiple properties or are developing properties.